MegAnthonyKeogh/nyt-scrubber/README.md

 ### Getting Started ###
 I believe the best way to approach this full stack development project is to start with the client-side development.
 This means starting with react.
 React is a JavaScript library for building userinterfaces developed by Facebook.
 Since it is created in JavaScript, you can pass data rich objects throughout your application without slowing down the user experience and the components effortlessly adjust to the screenwidth of the user allowing for a wonderful experience.
 For more information on React, visit their site [here](https://reactjs.org/).

+From terminal create your folder where your project will live.
+Your file structure is extremely important for this application to work correctly.
+I like to cd (change directory) into my Desktop for every new project. `cd Destop` is the command I use.
+Once there, you can make a folder/director with the `mkdir <foldername>` command.
+I've chosen nyt-scrubber for this application, so my command looks like this, `mkdir nyt-scrubber`.

+Next it's time to launch your React application.
+First cd into the new folder.
+Use the command `npx create-react-app my-app` to launch the react site.
+You know you have been successful when you see notes from react on the next steps and you'll see "successfully compiled!" written in green.

+Then cd into my-app folder and run the command yarn start.
+Within a few moments you will see the React started site up and running.
+It will look like this:

 I used bootstrap's form to quickly create my questions with a correspondng numeric scale(from 1-5), and a submit button on my survey.html file.